evoxa-ai/evoxa-docs/books/blueprint/volume-03-ai/chapters/07-web-platform/chapters/05-nutritionist-portal/chapters/15-responsive-design.md

 **Chapter 16 — Workflow Architecture**

-This chapter defines the end-to-end operational workflows of the Coach Portal, including business processes, orchestration, automation, AI-assisted execution, state transitions and workflow governance.
+This chapter defines the internal workflow architecture of the Nutritionist Portal, including business processes, state transitions, orchestration, automation, AI-assisted workflows and event-driven interactions that govern nutritional care throughout the EVOXA platform.